sagemath/trac_to_gh/Issue 2179.md

 # Issue 2179: [with patch] implementation mpoly factoring with coefficients in ZZ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2179

 Original creator: jbmohler